 If at all possible, do not recline your seat.
-I know that airline seats are shrinking, but you reclining your seat means that the person behind them has to recline their seat, and so on, until everyone's annoyed and leaning slightly backwards.
+Yes, airline seats are shrinking, but you reclining your seat means that the person behind them has to recline their seat, and so on, until everyone's annoyed and leaning slightly backward.

 The advice offered by etiquette experts seems to be to do whatever you politely can or suffer in silence if you're on the receiving end; if this is your first time in the air, know that reclining your seat more than two inches is going to make the person behind you fairly sad for several hours.
 If they're polite passengers, they won't be reclining their own seats and thus, thanks to you, your head will practically be under their noses.
 It's also an invitation to get your seat banged from behind as the squished passenger tries to get into their under-seat carry on despite the seatback in his/her face.

-Oh, and you can break the open lid of the laptop on the seatback tray behind you by quickly throwing your seat backwards.
-As someone who sleeps on their open tray, I can't tell you how many times someone has reclined their chair and whacked me in the head.
-Fortunately, I haven't had my laptop out at the time.
+Oh, and you can break the open lid of the laptop on the seatback tray behind you by quickly throwing your seat backward.
 If you must recline, do it slowly enough (after turning around and mentioning that you're about to do it) that the passenger behind you can move spill-able, breakable stuff out of harm's way.

 Keep the Window Shade Up

-One thing you could do if, like me, you like the shade closed, is to ask your seatmates how they feel about it.
+One thing you could do if you like the shade closed is to ask your seatmates how they feel about it.
 If they don't mind whether you close it or not, feel free to keep it shut for the flight.
 If they do want it open, you could offer to trade seats with them, so they get the window and you don't have to spend the flight trying to avoid looking out of it.